 Take time to browse amongst the Victorian Arcades, home to many of Cardiff’s individual and unique shops.
 For 21st century shopping, many of the big brands are located in the St Davids 2 shopping mall.

-Learn about Cardiff's history at The Cardiff Story Museum in The Old Library, The Hayes.
+Learn about Cardiff's history at the Museum of Cardiff in The Old Library, The Hayes.
 It has art galleries, a learning suite, interactive exhibitions and other objects and stories that bring to life the history of the capital.
 There is a small charge for groups.

 Alternatively, book your clients on any of these bookable walking tours of Cardiff led by a local expert:-